andrastantos/anachron/docs/disco/graphics.rst

 Smooth-scrolling
 ----------------

 Smooth scrolling is a shared feature between the DMA and the graphics controller.
-The DMA can shift it's starting read-out position, but only by 16 bits.
-That's (depending on the bit-depth of the screen) either 2,4, 8 or 16 pixels.
+The DMA can shift it's starting read-out position, but only by 32 bits.
+That's (depending on the bit-depth of the screen) somewhere between 4 and 32 pixels.

-The graphics controller will have to support the throwing away of the excess data at the beginning (and end) of the scan-line to implement pixel-level smooth scrolling.
+The graphics controller will have to support the throwing away of the excess data at the beginning of the scan-line to implement pixel-level smooth scrolling.
+The DMA controller also needs to support a post-scan-line adjustment of the read pointer to align the reads with the next scan-line (i.e. screen buffer pitch is independent of screen resolution).

-The programmer would need to be careful to set the active portion of the 2D DMA in the fractional pixel cases to include these excess reads.
+The programmer would need to be careful to set the active portion of the 2D DMA in the fractional pixel cases to include these excess reads and to set the post-scan-line update amount appropriately as well.

 Vertical smooth scrolling of course is purely a function of the DMA controller by moving the address of the buffer-start.